-As thrift holding companies, insurance companies became eligible to apply to receive capital infusions under the CaPP and also to participate in the FDIC's Temporary Liquidity Guarantee Program (the "TLGP").
-By acquiring a thrift institution and filing an application to become a thrift holding company, these insurance companies became "eligible institutions" under the TLGP.
-The TLGP was open to FDIC-insured depository institutions (banks and thrifts), U.S. bank holding companies (BHCs), U.S. financial holding companies, and U.S. thrift holding companies that engaged in activities that were permissible for financial holding companies under Section 4(k) of the Bank Holding Company Act (which excludes primarily commercial activities).
-Affiliates of insured depository institutions could also participate, upon application to, and acceptance by, the FDIC in consultation with the institution's primary federal banking regulator.
+As thrift holding companies, the insurance companies became eligible to apply to receive capital infusions under the CaPP and also to participate in the FDIC's Temporary Liquidity Guarantee Program (the "TLGP").
+By acquiring a thrift institution and filing an application to become a thrift holding company, these insurance companies become "eligible institutions" under the TLGP.
+The TLGP is open to FDIC-insured depository institutions (banks and thrifts), U.S. bank holding companies (BHCs), U.S. financial holding companies, and U.S. thrift holding companies that engage in activities that are permissible for financial holding companies under Section 4(k) of the Bank Holding Company Act (which excludes primarily commercial activities).
+Affiliates of insured depository institutions also may participate, upon application to, and acceptance by, the FDIC in consultation with the institution's primary federal banking regulator.

-The TLGP consisted of two basic components: a temporary guarantee of newly issued senior unsecured debt (the "Debt Guarantee Program") and a temporary unlimited guarantee of funds in noninterest-bearing transaction accounts at FDIC-insured institutions (the "Transaction Account Guarantee Program").
-Under the Debt Guarantee Program, the FDIC guaranteed senior unsecured debt newly issued by an eligible institution.
-The maximum guaranteed amount was 125 percent of the par or face value of senior unsecured debt outstanding as of September 30, 2008 that was scheduled to mature by June 30, 2009.
-The guarantee expired on December 31, 2012, at which time almost all debt issued under the program had matured.
-Under the Transaction Account Guarantee Program, the FDIC provided an unlimited guarantee until December 31, 2009 of all funds, regardless of amount, held in non-interest bearing transaction accounts.
-Both guarantees initially were automatic; however, eligible institutions were required to notify the FDIC by December 5, 2008 whether they wished to opt out of the programs.
-All commonly controlled institutions had to make the same decision.
-By choosing to remain in the programs, participants, including the newly-eligible insurance companies, were able to take advantage of the guarantees until the programs terminated, subject to payment of the applicable fees to the FDIC in exchange for the coverage.
+The TLGP consists of two basic components: a temporary guarantee of newly issued senior unsecured debt (the "Debt Guarantee Program") and a temporary unlimited guarantee of funds in noninterest-bearing transaction accounts at FDIC-insured institutions (the "Transaction Account Guarantee Program").
+Under the Debt Guarantee Program, the FDIC guarantees senior unsecured debt newly issued by an eligible institution.
+The maximum guaranteed amount is 125 percent of the par or face value of senior unsecured debt outstanding as of September 30, 2008 that is scheduled to mature by June 30, 2009.
+The guarantee will remain in place until the earlier of the debt's maturity or June 30, 2012.
+Under the Transaction Account Guarantee Program, the FDIC provides an unlimited guarantee until December 31, 2009 of all funds, regardless of amount, held in non-interest bearing transaction accounts.
+Both guarantees initially are automatic; however, eligible institutions must notify the FDIC by December 5, 2008 whether they wish to opt out of the programs.
+All commonly controlled institutions must make the same decision.
+By choosing to remain in the programs, participants, including the newlyeligible insurance companies, will be able to take advantage of the guarantees until the programs terminate, subject to payment of the applicable fees to the FDIC in exchange for the coverage.